MFA General Guidelines

 • All work entered into any exhibition must be for sale unless prior agreements are made, and marked either with a price or POR for Price On Request.

-• Sale of artwork is taxable and all Maryland sales tax processing will be handled by MFA.
+• Sale of artwork is taxable, and all Maryland sales tax processing will be handled by MFA.

 Work